rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 ## Summary
 We have seen the basic components that together make up a feedback system.
 First we compare the system's previous output with the reference value (or **setpoint**) and feed the resulting **tracking error** into the **controller**.
 Based on this, the controller calculates the system's next **input**.
 The system's **output** is then compared again with the setpoint.

 The controller only needs to know about the **directionality** of the process and the **magnitude** correction.
 It does not need any understanding of the internal workings of the controlled system.
 The magnitude of the correction determines whether the controller will overcompensate or react too slow.
-Overcompensating may lead to heavy oscillations which can cause the system to get out of control.
+Overcompensating may lead to heavy oscillations that can cause the system to get out of control.

 #System dynamics
 In the previous [cache example](#example-cache-simulation) we made the assumption that the cache responds immediately to a change.
 Although this may seem an obvious choice (after all, we are manipulating the state of a computer program, which can be changed in an instant), there are cases where we have to be more careful.
 While working with cloud computing, requesting 20 more instances from the cloud data center will take a couple of minutes before they 'arrive'.
 In the meantime these instances are not available for any requests, but when they are online, they are immediately fully operational.
 Handling this with a feedback system is a harder task, since there is a certain time between the control action and the response.